lixinW/ship-hats-docs/migration/faqs.md

 Existing subscribers can migrate to SHIP-HATS 2.0 from November 2022.
 The specific date of GA will be announced closer to the date.

 - Users with Fortify SCA & WebInspect must complete migration by 31 July 2023.
 If you are Fortify user and if this migration timelines does not work, please log a ticket at [go.gov.sg/she](http://go.gov.sg/she) with details of your project needs.
-- Users without Fortify SCA & WebsInpect must complete migration within 1 year from the dates of SHIP-HATS 2.0 GA.
+- Users without Fortify SCA & WebInspect must complete migration within 1 year from the dates of SHIP-HATS 2.0 GA.
 </details>
 <br>